Chelicerata (Spiders and Allies)

 Menu

-Phylum Chelicerata – Spiders and allies
+subPhylum Chelicerata – Spiders and allies

-All spiders belong to the Order Araneae, of which there are thought to be at least 4,000 species in mainland United States and Canada.
+All spiders belong to the order Araneae, of which there are thought to be at least 4,000 species in mainland United States and Canada.
 There are thought to be more than 7,000 species on the mainland Eastern Hemisphere, and at least 3,500 of those species are known in the western part of that area known commonly as the Palearctic region (northern “Old World”).
 More than 215 species are common between the Nearctic and Palearctic regions, the result of an interchange between the two areas thought to have gone on for at least 400 million years (Gertsch, 1979).

 Spiders are resourceful and adaptable and have found several ways to get around by themselves.
 In addition, several species have been transported between Europe and the Western Hemisphere, for example, as undeclared passengers on ships, planes, etc., often in plants being carried from one place to another.
 Many species also travel by “ballooning,” a process of spinning threads of web and floating on the wind.
 Although the distances traveled are often not far and seldom over 500 feet above ground, some tiny spiders have been recorded 200 miles from the nearest land and at altitudes of 10,000 feet.
 This mobility guarantees that new additions to the island’s spider fauna are virtually certain in the future.